qiime2/Keemei/README.md

 ## Installation

-Once an initial release is published, keimei will be installable as a Google Sheets [add-on](https://developers.google.com/apps-script/add-ons/).
+Once an initial release is published, keemei will be installable as a Google Sheets [add-on](https://developers.google.com/apps-script/add-ons/).
 Installation and usage instructions will be provided at that time.

 ## Getting help